phylosdd/PhyCoMB/README.md

 # PhyCoMB: Phylogenetic Comparative Methods Benchmarking

 The goal of PhyCoMB is to facilitate robustness testing of phylogenetic comparative methods.
-The aim is to accumulate and curate testing datasets that are specifically intended to challenge methods for inferring trait evolution and lineage diversification from phylogenies.
+It will accumulate and curate testing datasets that are specifically intended to challenge methods for inferring trait evolution and lineage diversification from phylogenies.

 ## Why benchmarking?